FX8145/Machine-Learning/README.md

 # Machine-Learning
-Linear Regression with build in data type
-Linear Regression with External data type
+Linear Regression with build in data type and External data type